ManuelAloSupsi/ros-course/README.md

     <member_of_group>rosidl_interface_packages</member_of_group>
   </package>
   ```
-  Please note that in this case you are using some come closely related to actions!
+  Please note that in this case you are using some code closely related to actions!
 You are not creating a simple interface as topic or service interface.

   The interface is ready to be compiled and used!